Time-fractional Allen-Cahn equations versus powers of the mean curvature: Introduction

 The technical advantage of this type of fractional derivative is to often allow a consistent theory from initial conditions, in the spirit of ordinary differential equations but comprising suitable ``memory effects''.

-To the best of our knowledge, these two topics, namely, on the one side, geometric flows driven by powers of the mean curvature and, on the other side, time-fractional equations driven by the so-called Caputo derivative are considered as completely independent, and even quite separate (in fact, we are not aware of any researcher who have produced consistently research articles on both these topics).
+To the best of our knowledge, these two topics, namely, on the one side, geometric flows driven by powers of the mean curvature and, on the other side, time-fractional equations driven by the so-called Caputo derivative are considered as completely independent, and even quite separate (though numerical simulations regarding classical and time-fractional Allen–Cahn models were performed in~\cite{MR4170335}, also leading to some conjectures about the dynamics of time-fractional models).

 The goal of this paper is thus to show a deep link between these two subjects, by considering the formal asymptotics of a time-fractional Allen-Cahn equation and by relating it with the geometric evolution of level sets driven by powers of the mean curvature.